 - 5.3 In order to monitor all key Council decisions for fairness a 'Fairness Commission' was established which was the first Fairness Commission in Wales.
 Members of the Fairness Commission were chosen to represent a range of interests, experiences and backgrounds from across the city, including education, trade unions, equality groups, faith communities and the two main political parties in the Council.
 The Fairness Commission is chaired by an academic from the University of South Wales. - 5.4 Reviews of the Council budget proposals have been undertaken by the Fairness Commission. - 5.5 Induction training for employees covers code of conduct, expected standards of behaviour and the importance of the whistleblowing policy.
-These documents are also available on the staff intranet. - 5.6 A revised Whistleblowing Policy was commended in March 2015 and a confidential helpline set up.
-In 2017/18 2 disclosures were made under the policy.
-These were both appropriately investigated and acted upon in accordance with the agreed policy. - 5.7 There were no successful "call-in" challenges to decisions on procedural grounds and no judicial review challenges on grounds of legality during the year. - 5.8 There were 2 complaints of Member misconduct made to the Ombudsman in 2017/18 involving City Councillor but neither was accepted for investigation.
-There were no referrals to the Standards Committee and no findings of misconduct or breaches of the Member Code.
+These documents are also available on the staff intranet. - A revised Whistleblowing Policy was commended in March 2015, updated in 2017, and a confidential helpline set up.
+In 2018/19 2 disclosures were made under the policy.
+These were both appropriately investigated and acted upon in accordance with the agreed policy.

-- 5.9 The Ombudsman had issued the Council with his Annual letter for 2016/17 which set out information relating to the numbers of complaints of maladministration and misconduct which were referred to his office during this period relating to Newport City Council and its Councillors. - 5.10 The Number of complaints received in Newport was below the Welsh average, in particular, serious complaints of maladministration.
-Most of the complaints received by the Ombudsman were discontinued or resolved.
+- 5.7 There were no successful "call-in" challenges to decisions on procedural grounds and no judicial review challenges on grounds of legality during the year. - 5.8 There were 2 complaints of Member misconduct made to the Ombudsman in 2018/19 involving City Councillors but neither were accepted for investigation.
+There were no referrals to the Standards Committee and no findings of misconduct or breaches of the Member Code. - 5.9 The Ombudsman had issued the Council with his Annual letter for 2017/18 (Standards Committee November 2018) which set out information relating to the numbers of complaints of maladministration and misconduct which were referred to his office during this period relating to Newport City Council and its Councillors. - 5.10 The number of complaints received concerning Newport increased from 26 to Most of the complaints received by the Ombudsman were discontinued or resolved.
 There were no findings of maladministration or misconduct during 2017/18.
 In Newport's case, whilst the volume of complaints increased this mostly lead to a satisfactory outcome.
-There were no public interest reports. - 5.11 Ahead of the implementation of the General Data Protection Regulations in May 2018, during 2017/18 a GDPR Task and Finish group was established with representation from each service area.
-With the assistance of the group, the council has made progress including in the following areas; awareness raising, communicating privacy information, guidance on consent, incident reporting and identifying the information we hold.
-Further work is required to complete this work and comply fully with GDPR in common with many other organisations. - 5.12 All waivers of the Contract Standing Orders and urgent decisions are reported through the Audit Committee quarterly.
-The Internal Audit team continues to deliver awareness raising sessions on the importance of compliance with these Contract Standing Orders. - 5.13 The Audit Committee has the power to call in a Head of Service and Cabinet Member to hold them to account for addressing required improvements to the internal control environment within their service area. - 5.14 40 Internal Audit opinions were issued in 2017/18.
-The overall opinion on the adequacy of the internal control environment for 2017/18 was REASONABLE (in 2016/17 the overall opinion was Reasonable).
+There were no public interest reports. - 5.11 Ahead of the implementation of the General Data Protection Regulations in May 2018, a GDPR Task and Finish group was established with representation from each service area.
+With the assistance of the group, the Council made progress to ensure compliance. - 5.12 All waivers of the Contract Standing Orders and urgent decisions are reported through the Audit Committee quarterly.
+The Internal Audit team continues to deliver awareness raising sessions on the importance of compliance with these Contract Standing Orders. - 5.13 The Audit Committee has the power to call in a Head of Service and Cabinet Member to hold them to account for addressing required improvements to the internal control environment within their service area. - 5.14 48 Internal Audit opinions were issued in 2018/19.
+The overall opinion on the adequacy of the internal control environment for 2018/19 was REASONABLE (in 2017/18 the overall opinion was Reasonable).

-2015-16 2016-17 2017-18
+2016-17 2017-18 2018-19

-Very Good 0 N/A N/A

-Good 9 7 11
+Good 7 11 10

-Reasonable 17 22 23
+Reasonable 22 23 27

-Unsatisfactory 8 5 6
+Unsatisfactory 5 6 10

-Unsound 0 1 0
+Unsound 1 0 1

-Total 34 35 40
+Total 35 40 48